RituVerma6668/Python-Project-on-Instacart/README.md

 - aisles:      This file contains different aisles and there are total 134 unique aisles.
 - departments: This file contains different departments and there are total 21 unique departments.
 - orders:      This file contains all the orders made by different users.
 From below analysis, we can conclude following:

-            -There are total 3421083 orders made by total 206209 users.
+  - There are total 3421083 orders made by total 206209 users.

-            -There are three sets of orders: Prior, Train and Test.
-The distributions of orders in Train and Test sets are similar whereas the distribution of orders in Prior set              is different.
+  - There are three sets of orders: Prior, Train and Test.

+  - The distributions of orders in Train and Test sets are similar whereas the distribution of orders in Prior set is different.
             -The total orders per customer ranges from 0 to 100.
              Based on the plot of 'Orders VS Day of Week' we can map 0 and 1 as Saturday and Sunday respectively based on the assumption that most of the people buy groceries on               weekends.
             -Majority of the orders are made during the day time.